nlpAThits/WiMCor/README.md

 # Wikipedia Metonymy Corpus

-Code for the paper "A Large Harvested Corpus of Location Metonymy" published in LREC 2020.
+Code for the paper [A Large Harvested Corpus of Location Metonymy](https://www.aclweb.org/anthology/2020.lrec-1.697/) published in LREC 2020.

 ## Data